react-navigation/react-navigation/packages/react-native-tab-view/README.md

 ##### `testID`

-Function which takes the current scene and returns a test id for the tab button to locate this tab button in tests.
+Function which takes an object with the current route and returns a test id for the tab button to locate this tab button in tests.
 Uses `route.testID` by default.

 ```js
 getTestID={({ route }) => route.testID}